Yeemster/CMPE-131-2_Term_Project-/Specification.md

 * The system displays the home screen with the user logged in.
 ### Alternate Sequences
 1. If the user enters an already existing username
-a.
-The system displays an error message saying the username is already taken
+* The system displays an error message saying the username is already taken
-b.
-The system prompts the user to choose a different username
+* The system prompts the user to choose a different username
 1. If the user enters an already existing email
-a.
-The system displays an error message saying the email is already taken
+* The system displays an error message saying the email is already taken
-b.
-The system prompts the user to choose a different email
+* The system prompts the user to choose a different email
 ### Alternate Trigger
 N/A
 ### Alternate Postconditions
-*The user cannot use software with out an account.
+* The user cannot use software with out an account.

 ## Use Case Name: Delete Account Option
 ### Summary